Book Review of “Freedom” by Jonathan Franzen

 On the other hand, perhaps the freedom Franzen is referring to isn’t at all political, social or financial.
 The question then is what type of freedom are the Burglunds seeking?
 More importantly, will they even recognize or appreciate it, when (or if) they achieve it?
 Of course, the answers may or may not be evident when you’ve read the book.

 For all of this, I find it hard to assess this book.
 Certainly, Franzen’s style and character development, combined with his artful use of language is fascinating.
 However, I couldn’t help thinking that this should have made this book far easier to read.
-I actually found myself debating if I should continue reading or not.
-For this reason, while I will recommend it, I’m giving it only three out of five stars (and that’s being generous).
+Moreover, I actually found myself debating if I should continue reading or not, and that does not give me any motivation to read anything else by him.
+For this reason, while I will recommend it (somewhat), I’m giving it only three out of five stars (and that’s being generous).